 Two words: event marketing

-Take advantage of local events to promote your business.
+Take advantage of local event marketing to promote your business.
 Consult first with the event organizers and ask them if you could walk around and give out free products or set up a booth where you can offer free products/services.
 It depends on the type of business you have.
 If for example, you own a spa- you could set up a booth where people could get a free massage.
 Or you could simply hand out free balloons with your business name on it.
 This way, the free product/service would stay longer on people’s minds than just simply handing them business cards.
 You don’t have to spend a lot, and it will be a good opportunity to attract attention and meet prospective customers in person.